ServiceNow/azimuth/docs/docs/key-concepts/similarity.md

 be supplied.

-Within Azimuth, different similarity analyses are provided to determine how similar utterances are within a class, across classes, and so on.
+Within Azimuth, different similarity analyses are provided to determine how similar utterances are within a class, between classes, and so on.
 This can help indicate whether classes are well-defined, or whether changes should be made to improve the dataset, such as by redefining classes, relabeling or omitting data, or augmenting the dataset.